 While you can’t actually beat the heat here, there are a few ways you can make it just a tad more tolerable.

 Take these tips with a grain of salt though.
-You’ve probably noticed that in July and August, not even the rain cools things off in the Peach State.
+As you’ve no doubt noticed that once we hit July and August, not even the rain is able to cool things off in the Peach State.

 Use the humidity to your advantage

-The humidity of a Georgia summer is enough to fog your glasses, singe your skin, and drench you after just a few moments.
+The humidity of a Georgia summer is enough to fog your glasses, singe your skin, and drench you after about 12 seconds.
 Use that to your advantage when you know you’re going to be outside for a while.

 Make sure the air conditioning in your house is about two to five degrees cooler than you normally have it, and turn all of your ceiling fans on as high as they will go before you go outside.